Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 Elevate your enterprise data technology and strategy at Transform 2021.

-Twitch has generated more than 67 billion hours of live stream viewership since 2011, or enough for every person on Earth to watch over eight hours of video each.
-And one of the people who has been there for most of the time is Marcus “djWHEAT” Graham, head of creator development at Twitch.
+Twitch has generated more than 67 billion hours of livestream viewership since 2011, or enough for every person on Earth to watch over 8 hours of video each.
+And one of the people who has been there for most of the time is Marcus “djWHEAT” Graham, the head of creator development at Twitch.

 Graham’s job is to build programs that amplify and invest in the creators at Twitch.
 He has been at Twitch since near the beginning, as he was employee No. 19.
-And he has watched Twitch grow through the years, beyond the $970 million acquisition of Twitch by Amazon in 2014, and into the heady days of 2021.
-I talked to him about the evolution of Twitch, particularly as it changed from Justin.tv to Twitch when game livestreaming took off.
+And he has watched Twitch grow through the years, beyond the $970 million Amazon acquisition in 2014 and into the heady days of 2021.
+I talked to him about the evolution of Twitch, particularly as it changed from Justin.tv to the immense platform is it now when game livestreaming took off.

-Now, at any given moment, 2.5 million people are tuning into Twitch.
+At any given moment, 2.5 million people are tuning into Twitch.
 On average, Twitch gets 30 million daily visitors, up dramatically from 17.5 million at the start of 2020, before the pandemic.
-It turns out that people needed social contact during lockdown, and the Twitch community watched over one trillion minutes in 2020, up from 600 billion minutes in 2019.
+It turns out that people needed social contact during lockdown, and the Twitch community watched over 1 trillion minutes in 2020, up from 600 billion minutes in 2019.

 Now more people are doing what Graham did for much of his career.
-Over seven million unique creators are streaming every month.
+Over 7 million unique creators are streaming every month.
 I talked to him about the past decade, on how Twitch has grown beyond games, how people have created brand new careers that never existed before, and how we are on the road to creating the Leisure Economy, where everybody will one day get paid to play games.

 Twitch has grown massively — 2020 had more than 86 times the viewership of 2011, and every month in 2021 thus far has surpassed any months in 2020 or prior.
 Behind these hours watched is a massive community of creators — with over 26 million channels going live in 2020 alone.